nodejs/node/SECURITY.md

-* If Node.js is asked to connect to a remote site and return an artifact, it is not considered a vulnerability if the size of that artifact is large enough to impact performance and or cause the runtime to run out of resources.
+* If Node.js is asked to connect to a remote site and return an artifact, it is not considered a vulnerability if the size of that artifact is large enough to impact performance or cause the runtime to run out of resources.

 ## Receiving security updates